MSeidelFed/KineticMSI/README.md

 The repo follows this file structure, in order of relevance:

-1. [Usage Instructions](https://github.com/MSeidelFed/KineticMSI/blob/master/USAGE.md): _detailed and recommended usage of python and bash script code to run the analysis step-by-step._
+1. [Usage Instructions](https://github.com/MSeidelFed/KineticMSI/blob/master/USAGE.md): _detailed and recommended usage of R script code to run the analysis step-by-step._
 1. [Data](https://github.com/MSeidelFed/KineticMSI/tree/master/inst/extdata): _sample data used in the original project from which the usage examples are based.
 Use this to reproduce our results._
 1. [R_Functions](https://github.com/MSeidelFed/KineticMSI/tree/master/R): _collection of R scripts to carry out various steps of the analysis._

 1. [Images](https://github.com/MSeidelFed/KineticMSI/tree/master/images): _some figures relevant to the repo_